pfgithub/scpl/docs/actions/convertimage.md

 > This action is not yet complete.
 Some arguments may be missing.

 ### usage
-`convertimage [???][???][???]`
+`convertimage undefined=[???] undefined=[???] preservemetadata=[string|variable]`

 ### arguments
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFImageConvertFormatPickerParameter
 ---
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFSliderParameter
 ---
 ### Switch: Preserve Metadata / preservemetadata (internally WFImagePreserveMetadata)
-**Placeholder**: undefined
 **Default Value**: true
 **Allows Variables**: true